 Biologists at Novartis collaborating to develop new medicines

-As we research and develop new treatments, we consider how to maximize their potential to rapidly reach the largest number of people.
+As we research and develop new treatments, we use our unique capabilities as an innovative medicines company to maximize their potential and rapidly reach the largest number of people.
 We assess our R&D portfolio against the unmet needs of populations across the income pyramid and around the globe, and integrate these needs, as appropriate, into our drug discovery and development strategy.
-Through various approaches ranging from discovery to development and delivery, we work to make our products available in countries with the highest burden of the disease.
+Through various innovative approaches ranging from discovery to development and delivery, we work to make our products available in countries with the highest burden of the disease.

-• Novartis has the sector’s largest pipeline of potential medicines for malaria and neglected tropical diseases, with ~10 new treatments in the early discovery to late-stage development phases (including treatments for malaria, dengue, leishmaniasis, Chagas, sickle cell disease).
+Novartis has the sector’s largest pipeline of potential medicines for malaria and neglected tropical diseases, with 10+ new treatments in the early discovery to late-stage development phases, backed by an investment of more than USD 500m since 2021.
+This includes potential treatments for malaria, dengue, leishmaniasis, Chagas disease and cryptosporidiosis.

 • Access considerations are key to all our R&D efforts and launches.
 In 2025, all our launches had a global access strategy.
 We conduct clinical trials in Africa, for example, to give us insights into the needs of local populations, and work with partners across the continent to ensure sustainable access to innovative medicines through emerging market brands.